wqschain/Sentryx/README.md

-# Sentryx (v2.1)
+# Sentryx (v2.2)

-> **Development Status**: This is a base version (v2.1) and is under constant development.
+> **Development Status**: This is a base version (v2.2) and is under constant development.
 Features and functionality are being actively added and improved.
 Please expect frequent updates and potential breaking changes.

 A powerful cryptocurrency analysis platform that combines real-time price tracking with advanced sentiment analysis.
-The platform uses a fine-tuned CryptoBERT model to analyze market sentiment from various sources.
+The platform uses SentryxAI, our fine-tuned sentiment analysis model, to analyze market sentiment from various sources.

+## Version 2.2 Updates

+### New Features
+- Implemented text relevancy analysis:
+  - Pre-analysis filtering to determine if text is crypto-relevant
+  - Smart decision making to only analyze relevant content
+  - UI indicators showing relevancy scores
+  - Improved accuracy by filtering out non-crypto content
+- Enhanced token data display:
+  - More comprehensive market metrics
+  - Detailed historical data visualization
+  - Better data organization and presentation

+### UI Improvements
+- Reduced overall UI scaling by 30% for better space utilization
+- Optimized TokenPage, MarketStats, PriceChart, and VolumeChart components
+- Enhanced visual hierarchy with improved color contrast and typography
+- Added subtle animations for better user feedback
+- Improved component spacing and layout
+- Enriched color palette for better data visualization:
+  - Price increases: Vibrant green (#00C853)
+  - Price decreases: Warm red (#FF3D00)
+  - Volume bars: Rich blue (#2962FF)
+  - Chart backgrounds: Gradient overlays for depth
+- Enhanced navigation experience:
+  - Smoother transitions between pages
+  - Better hover states for interactive elements
+  - Improved scrolling behavior in data tables
+  - Consistent spacing and alignment across views
+- Added relevancy indicators and feedback

+### Data Model Optimization
+- Streamlined token data model by removing redundant fields (market dominance, ATL)
+- Enhanced database initialization process for better reliability
+- Improved case handling for token symbols to prevent duplicates
+- Added support for relevancy scoring and tracking

+### Backend Enhancements
+- Implemented text relevancy analysis system
+- Improved error handling in CoinGecko service integration
+- Enhanced transaction management in database operations
+- Added better rate limiting for external API calls
+- Optimized data processing pipelines

+### Code Quality
+- Implemented consistent case handling for token symbols
+- Enhanced error logging and monitoring
+- Improved startup sequence reliability
+- Better handling of database cleanup operations
+- Refactored for better code organization and maintainability
+- Added comprehensive error handling for API integrations

+### Known Issues
+- Initial Token Page Loading:
+  - Token pages may take several minutes to load after backend startup
+  - This is due to the initial data population and caching process
+  - BTC data typically loads faster than other tokens
+  - Subsequent loads are much faster once data is cached

+- Price/Volume Chart Updates:
+  - Chart updates can be inconsistent or spotty
+  - Updates may not reflect in real-time as expected
+  - This is related to rate limiting and data synchronization
+  - Working on optimizing the update frequency and reliability

+- Database Synchronization:
+  - Occasional timezone comparison issues between stored and new data
+  - Some database operations may fail due to unique constraint conflicts
+  - These issues typically resolve themselves after a few minutes
+  - Working on improving data consistency and error handling

 ## Features

-- Real-time cryptocurrency price tracking for BTC, ETH, and SOL
+- Real-time cryptocurrency price tracking for BTC, ETH, SOL, XRP, and DOGE
-- Advanced sentiment analysis using our custom fine-tuned CryptoBERT model
+- Advanced sentiment analysis using SentryxAI, our custom-tuned model
 - Beautiful and modern UI built with React and TailwindCSS
 - High-performance FastAPI backend with async support
 - Automated data collection and sentiment analysis